 While preparing for retrial, Maldonado’s attorney, Julia Kuan, discovered that the prosecution had failed to disclose to the defense that Duopo had initially identified Poventud’s incarcerated brother Francisco as the gunman.
 In December 2004, Maldonado went on trial a second time and Kuan was able to discredit Duopo’s testimony with the new information.
 Maldonado was acquitted and released.

 Poventud, who had lost his appeal, then sought to vacate his conviction based on the evidence discovered by Kuan.
 In 2005, Kuan persuaded a Bronx County Supreme Court Judge to vacate Poventud’s conviction and order a new trial.
 Poventud accepted the prosecution’s offer to plead guilty to attempted robbery and he was immediately released.

 Both men filed federal lawsuits for violations of their civil rights.
 Maldonado’s was settled out of court for an undisclosed amount.
 Poventud sought to withdraw his guilty plea, but gave up that attempt when he became ill.
 Poventud’s federal lawsuit was dismissed because of his guilty plea, but in April 2013, the Second Circuit U.S. Court of Appeals reinstated the lawsuit.
-It was still pending in January 2014.
+It was settled in December 2015 for $2.75 million.

 – Maurice Possley